 If you’ve found yourself paying more for your freight, you’re not alone.
 In fact, the CSCMP’s State of Logistics Report notes, “The costs of shipping goods and services is rising, as seen by increased capacity rates, which is leading to higher supply chain costs for corporations, and the consolidation of smaller trucking and logistics companies that cannot keep pace.”

 With increased demand for freight and a rising driver shortage, saving money where you can has never been more crucial.
 We’ve put together 5 strategic methods you can use to reduce your freight spend.

 If your current method has you requesting quotes weeks in advance, your proactive planning could actually be hurting you.
 Requesting freight quotes 1-3 days out, instead of 1-3 weeks, will help you avoid getting general quotes from your carriers/brokers.
 Instead, by providing a live load, you’re less likely to have a carrier fall through or request more money on a shipment as the date gets closer.

 Don’t be afraid to source new options on your freight.
 Requesting rates from carriers outside of your usual network will reveal if your provider’s quotes are inline with current pricing trends.

 Brokers move a variety of freight and cover a lot of different lanes making them a convenient option.
 However, the benefit of going carrier direct can potentially save you from paying hefty markups.
 Having a direct relationship with the carrier also opens the door for possible rate negotiations.

-Our Private Freight Marketplace is designed to bring you live carrier direct rates from thousands of verified providers.
+Our Digital Freight Marketplace is designed to bring you live carrier direct rates from thousands of verified providers.

 4. Plan Your Shipments